 Background and Purpose of this Document

-The purpose of this document is to build the case for a PMO Qualification to be developed and provided by Wellingtone.
+The purpose of this document is to build the case for a PMO certification to be developed and provided by Wellingtone.

 It is acknowledged that Project Management is a profession in exponential growth and of critical importance for the global economy.

-In parallel, support roles such as the ones fulfilled by Project Management Offices (PMOs) have been and are expected to continue to experience growing.
+In parallel, support roles such as the ones fulfilled by Project Management Offices (PMOs) have been and are expected to continue to experience growth.

 However, while project managers and other delivery roles have defined bodies of knowledge available to guide their practice and behaviour, PMOs are left to learn on their own, without sound and consensual guidance standard to rely on.

-To the previous, not only does this gap demerit the credibility and the profession of those involved in PMOs, it also lends to a situation where individuals without appropriate competencies can be advising project practitioners and senior stakeholders in and about project settings.
+To the previous, not only does this gap demerit the credibility and the profession of those involved in PMOs, but it also leads to a situation where individuals without appropriate competencies can be advising project practitioners and senior stakeholders in and about project settings.